Are you interested in family or local history?

 Wymondham is fortunate to have various sources of information about the local history of the town: the Town Archive, the Muniment Room in the Abbey (both holding documents) and the Heritage Museum (holding artefacts).
 At the Town Archive, we have a large collection of local documents dating from the 17th century to the present.
 We also have a collection of photographs dating from the Victorian period onwards.

 Many additional items came from a local law firm.
 We are currently engaged in a major cataloguing project of these, designed particularly with family and property history researchers in mind.
-Once it is completed, it will be possible for enquirers themselves to search our holdings for documents relating to individual people, families, places and so on.
+It is nearing completion and it is now possible for enquirers themselves to search on line for much of our holdings ofdocuments relating to individual people, families, places and so on.

-Requests for information can be made by visiting the Archive or should be sent by post, together with an SAE for a reply.
+Requests for information can be made by visiting the Archive or by e-mail or should be sent by post, together with an SAE for a reply.

 Although the Town Council provides space for the archive and a small annual grant for running costs, and some items of equipment have been bought with assistance from the Lottery Fund, the archive is run entirely by unpaid volunteers.
 Donations are always appreciated.